azizsinancabuk/Medical-Software-Portfolio/README.md

 The algorithm checks the pattern at every possible position in the text.
 It compares the characters one by one.
 If all characters match, the position is recorded.

+---

+# Biological Sequence Analysis with Biopython and NCBI

+This project demonstrates how to use the Biopython library to work with biological sequence data.

+It utilizes the NCBI Entrez system to programmatically retrieve a DNA sequence and uses Biopython to parse and analyze the retrieved sequence.

+## Key Concepts Covered

+- Biopython library
+- NCBI Entrez database access
+- FASTA file processing
+- `SeqIO` module
+- DNA sequence analysis

+## How It Works

+The script performs the following operations:

+1. Connects to the NCBI database using Entrez.
+2. Retrieves a specific DNA sequence record.
+3. Reads and parses the sequence using Biopython.
+4. Outputs the sequence ID.
+5. Outputs the total sequence length.
+6. Displays the first 50 bases of the sequence.

+## Example Output

+ID: NM_000546

+Length: ...

+First 50 bases: ...